Trine 3: The Artifacts of Power

 Trine 3: The Artifacts of Power is a 2015 action-adventure puzzle-platform video game developed by Frozenbyte, released on August 20, 2015 for Microsoft Windows.
-A PlayStation 4 version was released on December 22, 2015.
+It was made available on Linux, OS X and PlayStation 4 later in 2015.
 It is the sequel to Trine 2 and features a return of the series' three protagonists and medieval fantasy location.
 The game is the first in the series to feature fully 3D gameplay.
-A port to the Nintendo Switch was released on July 29, 2019.
+A port to the Nintendo Switch was released in 2019.

+A sequel, Trine 4: The Nightmare Prince, was released in 2019 to critical acclaim.

 Gameplay

 Similar to its predecessors, Trine 3: The Artifacts of Power is an action-adventure platform game with puzzle elements, which requires the players to utilize the skills of three different returning characters: Pontius, Amadeus and Zoya.
 Abilities varied among characters.
 Pontius is a knight equipped with a sword and a shield to defend himself against enemies.
 Zoya is a thief that is equipped with arrows and a grappling hook, while Amadeus is a wizard that has the ability to manipulate and levitate objects.
 Players can swap between the three playable characters freely during the campaign.
 Trine 3 is the first game in the series to feature 3D gameplay, while the 2D gameplay remains the game's focus as with previous installments.
 The game also includes three-player co-operative multiplayer, special challenge levels and a level editor.